Puerto Rico Defaults on Debt Payment for the First Time

 The governor has put together a team to come up with a plan to restructure Puerto Rico’s debt crisis by the end of the summer.
 It is hitting people especially hard.
 Puerto Ricans are leaving the island in droves in search of jobs and stability.
 Unemployment is high, the economy is shrinking and the future looks shaky.

 Odd are the situation will get much worse before it gets better.

-The experience securities fraud attorneys at Colling Gilbert Wright & Carter are actively investigating and filing FINRA arbitrations for losses associated with marketing and sale of Puerto Rico proprietary closed-end bond funds.
+The experience securities fraud attorneys at Colling Gilbert Wright are actively investigating and filing FINRA arbitrations for losses associated with marketing and sale of Puerto Rico proprietary closed-end bond funds.
 If you have lost money in one or more of these funds, contact our offices today for a free case evaluation.